School: School of Research Methodology

 Candidates who are likely to complete all the requirements of their final year Master’s Degree examinations by July 1, are also eligible to apply for M.Phil, provided they have successfully completed their first year Masters degree.
 In such cases, admission will be provisional.
 If a provisionally admitted student successfully completes the admission formalities such as clearing the Research Aptitude Test, but fails to score the minimum required mark/grade at the end of the final year examination of his/her Master’s degree, the offer of provisional admission will be automatically cancelled.

-All candidates enrolled for the Integrated M.Phil. and Ph.D. programme shall undergo a taught full- time M.Phil.
-Programme.
+All candidates enrolled for the two year M.Phil Programme undergo a taught full- time course during the first year of the Programme.

-The School of Research Methodology (SRM) shall anchor candidates admitted to the Integrated M.Phil - Ph.D. in Social Sciences programme at the Mumbai Campus.
+The School of Research Methodology (SRM) anchors candidates admitted to the M.Phil Programme and the Direct Ph.D.
+Programme in Social Sciences at the Mumbai Campus.
 Their interaction with the Institute’s administration will be through the Co-ordinator of the M.Phil. programme.
 Scholars admitted to subject specific M.Phil. programmes will be anchored by a designated Co-ordinator for that programme in the Mumbai or other campuses of the TISS.

 The School for Law, Rights and Constitutional Governance was established in May 2012 with two Centres: